davidfakolujo/Data-601-Project/README.md

 **Statistical Relationships**
 - There is no statistical relationship between employment type and job title, employment type and company location, or experience level and company location.
 All other categorical variables are statistically dependent, meaning they influence one another.

+**Final Thoughts**
+- The Data Science job market is growing, with increasing demand for skilled professionals, rising salaries, a shift back to in-person work, etc. Professionals seeking higher salaries may target US-based jobs and larger companies.
+In addition, professionals should ensure they continuously develop high-demand skills like Python, SQL, Machine Learning, Communication, etc., to ensure they stay relevant in the field.
+- The high demand for senior expertise should serve as motivation rather than discouragement.
+Internships and networking opportunities can be valuable entry points into the field.
+- This analysis provides valuable insights for data science professionals, job seekers, employers, etc., looking to understand trends in the Data Science industry.

+## License
+This project is licensed under the terms of the MIT license.